animafps/blog/_posts/2021-06-04-why-higher-cpi-is-better.md

 CPI or more commonly referred to as DPI
-(which doesn’t really represent how mouse functions but more on that later on) is a unit of measurement of the number of counts a computer mouse outputsper inch of linear movement.
+(which doesn’t really represent how mouse functions but more on that later on) is a unit of measurement of the number of counts a computer mouse outputs per inch of linear movement.

 * * *